rockissue

 Brian Eno

-6 albums - including two collaborative albums, one with Robert Fripp and one with David Bryne, but not including two albums in the experimental annex
+6 albums - including one collaborative album with Robert Fripp, one collaborative album with David Bryne; not including two albums in the experimental annex

 The Everly Brothers